Classical Non-Relativistic Fractons: Exact solutions

 Imposing energy conservation and integrating \cref{eq:pidot_2a_1b} gives us the following two equations that relates $\pi_\alpha^{[2_a]}$ and $\pi_\alpha^{[1_b]}$

 The sector from which the trajectory is incident decides which momenta in \cref{eq:jump_2a_1b} we consider to be the dependent and independent variables.
-First, let us consider trajectories incident from the sector $2_a$ when $\pi_\alpha^{[1_b]}$ should be determined in terms of $\pi_\alpha^{[2_a]}$.
+First, we consider trajectories incident from the sector $2_a$ when $\pi_\alpha^{[1_b]}$ should be determined in terms of $\pi_\alpha^{[2_a]}$.
 From \cref{fig:2a_1b_jump}, we see that this requires $\dot{q}^{[2_a]}_2 >0$.
 From the solution shown in \cref{eq:3_exact_2a}, this condition translates to $\pi_2^{[2_a]}>0$.
 Suppose the trajectory enters $1_b$.
-The piecewise solution for the trajectory in sector $1_b$ can be determined by rotating \cref{eq:3_exact_1a} to get
+The piecewise solution for the trajectory in sector $1_b$ can be determined by rotating \cref{eq:3_exact_1a} to obtain

 The physical condition for the trajectory entering $1_b$, $\dot{q}^{[1_b]}_2>0$ gives us the condition $\left(\sqrt{3}\pi^{[1_b]}_2 - \pi^{[1_b]}_1\right) >0$.
 This picks out the physical solution obtained by solving the quadratic equations in \cref{eq:jump_2a_1b} to give us a unique answer, \begin{empheq}[box=\fbox]{align} \pi^{[1_b]}_1 = \frac{3}{2} \pi_1^{[2_a]} &- \frac{\sqrt{3}}{2} \pi_2^{[2_a]} \nonumber\\&+ \frac{1}{\sqrt{2}} \sqrt{ \left(\pi_1^{[2_a]}\right)^2 + 3 \left(\pi_2^{[2_a]}\right)^2} \nonumber \\ \pi^{[1_b]}_2 = \frac{\sqrt{3}}{2} \pi_1^{[2_a]} &-\frac{1}{2} \pi_2^{[2_a]} \nonumber\\ &+ \sqrt{\frac{3}{2}} \sqrt{ \left(\pi_1^{[2_a]}\right)^2 + 3 \left(\pi_2^{[2_a]}\right)^2}. \end{empheq} \Cref{eq:jump_2a_1b_solved} gives us a valid solution for $\pi_\alpha^{[1_b]}$ for any physically allowed incident momenta $\pi_\alpha^{[2_a]}$.
 As a result, \emph{all} incident trajectories from $2_a$ that strike the $2_a-1_b$ boundary \cref{eq:2a_1b_boundary} pass on to $1_b$. \Cref{fig:2a_1b_jump} shows a sample trajectory confirming the above results.